amazon-ion/ion-element-kotlin/README.md

 - Any function arguments accepting...
     - ... any type of Ion data should be of type `IonElement` and not of type `AnyElement` to avoid requiring the use of `IonElement.asAnyElement()` at the call-site.
-    - ... a specific type of Ion data should use the narrowest possible `IonElement` sub-class, for instance:
+    - ... a specific type of Ion data should use the narrowest possible `IonElement` sub-interface, for instance:
         - A function argument requiring an Ion s-expression should be of type `SexpElement`.
-        - A function argument allowing either a list *or* an s-expression should be of type `ContainerElement`.
+        - A function argument allowing either a list *or* an s-expression should be of type `ContainerElement`, which is the narrowest type that can represent either.
 - Any functions that may return...
     - ... any type of Ion data should have the `AnyElement` return type to avoid forcing the caller to down cast to a narrower sub-interface or `AnyElement`.
     - ... more than one type of Ion data should have the narrowest possible return type, for instance:
         - A function that will only ever return s-expressions should have the `SexpElement` return type.
         - A function that will return lists or s-expressions should have the `ContainerElement` return type.

-TODO: need to include more "why" above.

 ## `IonElement` Constructors